Helium314/HeliBoard/.github/ISSUE_TEMPLATE/bug_report.md

 If it's not obvious (e.g. not crash), describe how you think the app should behave.

 **Screenshots**
-ONLY add screenshots if applicable and helpful.
+ONLY add screenshots when they add real value.
 If you add screenshots, reduce the size or use thumbnails to keep the issue nicely readable.

 **App version**